Aeldrion/AESTD/README.md

 # AESTD

-**AESTD**, or **Aeldrion's standard command library**, is a utility data pack for Minecraft 1.14.4 meant to be used by other data pack creators.
+**AESTD**, or **Aeldrion's standard command library**, is a utility data pack for Minecraft 1.14 and 1.15 designed to help command learners and advanced command artists alike by providing an efficient and powerful function-based framework while reducing compatibility issues between data packs.
+It includes a collection of functions and tools that rely on little-known tricks to do things most command artists don't know commands can do - detecting biomes, editing player inventories...
-It contains tools that make the development of data packs easier, and relies on little-known tricks that may help command learners and advanced creators alike.

 ## Contents

 ### Function library
-The AESTD function library contains over 90 functions to simplify command making.
+The AESTD function library contains over 100 functions to simplify command making.
-It includes the following, and many more:
+It includes the following features, and many more:
 - Biome detection
 - Weather detection
 - Player inventory manipulation